BrandonDusseau/braviaproapi/README.md

 ## Requirements

-This library requires Python 3.7 (tentative) or higher.
+This library supports Python 3.7 and higher.
 You can install it with `pip install braviaproapi`.

 ## Documentation / Getting Started